zeroluck/docs/sources/admin-guide/SCIM/index.md

 client is the UMA Client.

 ## SCIM REST API Reference

-For API documentation, you should see the reference section:
+For API documentation, have a look at the reference section:

  * [SCIM 1.1 API Reference](../../reference/api/scim-1.1.md)
  * [SCIM 2.0 API Reference](../../reference/api/scim-2.0.md)

 ## SCIM Client Library

-SCIM-Client library is a Java SDK facilitate SCIM development.
+SCIM Client library is a Java SDK to facilitate SCIM development.
 It can be found on Gluu's Github repository:

  * [https://github.com/GluuFederation/SCIM-Client](https://github.com/GluuFederation/SCIM-Client)

 ### oxAuth Client Creation